doing it right the first time

 A Northbrook couple dreamed of an expansive indoor pool lounge and entertaining space to enhance their pool time enjoyment on hot summer days.
 An old 2-car attached garage with its odd collection of four add-on sheds offered the necessary footprint but was built across property lines, and in some areas, without foundations.
 Above a garage, party room and bath my design inclu

 Over in Evanston, a homeowner was reluctantly considering a clumsy first floor addition to accommodate frequent visits of her adult children and expansion of her upper level Master Suite.
-My design solution was to replace her unattached garage with an attached one that would also provide expanded second level Master space for a quiet reading space and larger closets.
+Instead, we opted for a design solution to replace her unattached garage with an attached one that would also provide expanded second level Master space for a quiet reading space and larger closets.
 In addition to garage space the expanded lower level accommodated a larger upgraded family kitchen.